SATCOM Market Outlook:

 North America Market Insights

-The U.S. SATCOM market is garnering robust growth as the need for high-throughput, high-capacity connectivity on a global scale across defense, enterprise, and rural broadband markets accelerates.
-In December 2024, NASA expanded its Commercial SATCOM Services Program, inviting new entrants like Starlink and SES to provide scalable data links for lunar and low-Earth missions.
+The U.S. satellite communication market is garnering robust growth as the need for high-throughput, high-capacity connectivity on a global scale across defense, enterprise, and rural broadband markets accelerates.
+NASA is focused on expanding its Commercial SATCOM Services Program, inviting new entrants like Starlink and SES to provide scalable data links for lunar and low-Earth missions.
 The move is diversifying the supply base and responding to the needs of the Artemis program's infrastructure, while opening the market to agile private companies.
 The U.S. is experiencing rapid deployment of hybrid GEO-LEO networks, which allow for low-latency, high-capacity solutions to mission-critical applications.

-Canada SATCOM industry is expanding steadily, led by local investment in rural connectivity and next-generation satellite infrastructure.
-Telesat enhanced its Lightspeed LEO constellation in May 2025 with phased array terminal contracts for enterprise and aero customers requiring dynamic switching between satellites and ground networks.
+Canada satellite communication (SATCOM) market is expanding steadily, led by local investment in rural connectivity and next-generation satellite infrastructure.
+Telesat enhanced its Lightspeed LEO constellation in February 2025 with phased array terminal contracts for enterprise and aero customers requiring dynamic switching between satellites and ground networks.
 The solution supports early service activation until late 2026 and aims to bridge connectivity gaps in remote and underserved regions.
 Canada's government Universal Broadband Fund is also accelerating SATCOM adoption, with plans to connect all households to high-speed internet by 2030.
 Canadian operators are also collaborating with Arctic and coastal communities on delivering connectivity in demanding environments, supporting economic development and public safety.

 Europe Market Insights